-Article I: MISSION AND CORE VALUES
+Article I MISSION, COMMITMENTS AND CORE VALUES

 Section 1. mission

-The mission of The Internet Corporation for Assigned Names and Numbers (“ICANN”) is to coordinate, at the overall level, the global Internet's systems of unique identifiers, and in particular to ensure the stable and secure operation of the Internet’s unique identifier systems.
-In particular, ICANN:
+The mission of the Internet Corporation for Assigned Names and Numbers (“ICANN”) is to ensure the stable and secure operation of the Internet’s unique identifier systems as described in this Section 1.1(a) (the “Mission”).
+Specifically, ICANN:

-Coordinates the allocation and assignment of the three sets of unique identifiers for the Internet, which are
+Coordinates the allocation and assignment of names in the Domain Name System (“DNS”).
+In this role, ICANN’s scope is to coordinate the development and implementation of policies:

-a.
-Domain names (forming a system referred to as "DNS");

-b.
-Internet protocol ("IP") addresses and autonomous system ("AS") numbers; and
+For which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the DNS including, with respect to registrars and registries, policies in the areas described in Annex G; and

 c.
-Protocol port and parameter numbers.

-That are developed through a bottom-up consensus-based multistakeholder process and designed to ensure the stable and secure operation of the Internet’s unique names systems
+That are developed through a bottom-up consensus-based multistakeholder process and designed to ensure the stable and secure operation of the Internet’s unique names systems.

 The issues, policies, procedures, and principles addressed in Annex G with respect to registrars and registries shall be deemed to be within ICANN’s Mission.

-2.Coordinates the operation and evolution of the DNS root name server system.
+2.Facilitates the coordination of the operation and evolution of the DNS root name server system.

-3. Coordinates policy development reasonably and appropriately related to these technical functions.

-Collaborates with other bodies as appropriate CORE
+3.

+Coordinates the allocation and assignment at the top-most level of Internet Protocol numbers and Autonomous System numbers.
+In service of its Mission, ICANN (A) provides registration services and open access for global number registries as requested by the Internet Engineering Task Force (“IETF”) and the Regional Internet Registries (“RIRs”) and (B) facilitates the development of global number registry policies by the affected community and other related tasks as agreed with the RIRs.

+Collaborates with other bodies as appropriate to provide CORE registries needed for the functioning of the Internet as specified by Internet protocol standards development organizations.
+In servi ce of its Mission, ICANN’s scope is to provide registration services and open access for registries in the public domain requested by Internet protocol development organizations.

 13,14 AND 15?

-ICANN shall
+ICANN shall not act outside its Mission.

 ICANN shall not use its contracts with registries and registrars to impose terms and conditions that exceed the scope of ICANN’s Mission on services that use the Internet’s unique identifiers or the content that such services carry or provide.